matestack/matestack-ui-core/docs/guides/100-tutorial/09_custom_vue_js_components.md

 We want to display an option for what you could do with the person at its show page.
 Therefore we want to fetch a json api and display content of the responses on the page.

 We can achieve this by creating a custom Vue.js component.
-A custom Vue.js component is different from a custom component in the way that it needs a corresponding javascript file, which implements the frontend counterpart of our custom Vue.js component.
+A custom Vue.js component is different from a custom component in the way that it needs a corresponding JavaScript file, which implements the frontend counterpart of our custom Vue.js component.

 Okay, let's create our custom Vue.js component.
 First we create a component in `app/matestack/components/persons/activity.rb`.